-A sensory garden is designed to appeal to all senses so it is all about sight, smell touch and ease of access.
+sensory garden is to be attractive to the senses by using plants which have a strong appeal to sight, smell, and touch.
 A sensory garden can have special importance for gardeners, friends and family with impaired senses.
-The aim is to construct a garden using plants which appeal to the senses and which are tactile, and strongly scented.
+The aim is to construct a garden using plants which appeal to the senses which are tactile and strongly scented.

-Plants may need to be incorporated into raised beds for easy access so they can be reached, touched and enjoyed.
-In a sensory garden, the choice of plants and flowers is all about those which are especially good to be enjoyed by touch and smell.
-In addition to grasses, the image center above shows Stachys byzantina 'Big Ears' which has lovely soft downy leaves which are soft to touch and will trail downwards if planted in a raised bed.
-Stachys only produce a single, soft flower spike with pale lavender flowers but which are very attractive to bees, a good addition to the sensory garden.
+The image center above shows a great plant for a sensory garden, Stachys byzantina 'Big Ears' which has lovely downy leaves which are so soft to touch and will trail downwards if planted in a raised bed.
+Stachys only produce a single, soft flower spike with pale lavender flowers (which are very attractive to bees,) but the leaves are irresistible to touch.